huntabyte/bits-ui/sites/docs/content/utilities/merge-props.md

 ## Non-Event Handler Functions

-Functions that are't event handlers are also chained together, but one can't cancel out the other since there isn't an `event` object to cancel.
+Functions that aren't event handlers are also chained together, but one can't cancel out the other since there isn't an `event` object to cancel.

 ```ts
 import { mergeProps } from "bits-ui";